-Regardless of who you are, our therapists are here for you.
-We work from an inclusive, strengths-based approach.
+Regardless of who you are, our team is here for you.
+We work from an inclusive, collaborative, and strengths-based approach.
 We aim for you to feel seen and heard and we believe everyone is deserving of respect, support, treatment, and recovery.
 We also value access to care which is why we work with insurance companies and offer low cost counseling through our intern program.
 We would love to connect and see how we can support you in living the life you want to live!